debezium/debezium/debezium-connector-mysql/README.md

 ### Stopping the Docker container

 This instructs Maven to run the normal Maven lifecycle through `integration-test`, and to stop before the `post-integration-test` phase when the Docker container is normally shut down and removed.
-Be aware that you will need to manually stop and remove the container (conveniently named "database") before running the build again:
+Be aware that you will need to manually stop and remove the container before running the build again:

     $ mvn docker:stop

+### Using MySQL with GTIDs

+By default the build will run a MySQL server instance that is not configured to use GTIDs.
+However, we've provided a Maven profile that will instead run all the same integration tests against a MySQL instance that does use GTIDs.
+Simply use the `gtid-mysql` profile on each of your normal Maven commands.
+For example, to run a build:

+    $ mvn clean install -Pgtid-mysql

+or to manually start the Docker container and keep it running:

+    $ mvn docker:start -Pgtid-mysql

-or using Docker directly:
+or to stop and remove the Docker container:

-    $ docker stop database
-    $ docker rm database
+    $ mvn docker:stop -Pgtid-mysql

 ### Using an alternative MySQL Server